ChrisBoyce886/eat-da-burger/README.md

 * The application allows the user to see "Burgers available" and "Burgers already devoured" which are stored on a MySQL database.
 * The user can then add a burger to the list to be "devoured".
-* The application makes use of Node, Express, Express-Handlebars, an ORM, MySQL, and several NPM packages.
+* The application makes use of Node, Express, Express-Handlebars, an ORM, MySQL, and several NPM packages
+     * See MVC file structure below

 ## Demonstration gif: